gideonadeti/image-processing-service/README.md

 A backend system similar to Cloudinary that allows users to upload images, apply transformations, and view or download the results.

+## File Storage Note

+File storage was originally handled using AWS S3.
+The service was later shut down after the AWS free-tier period ended.

+The application code, architecture, and core logic remain intact and can be redeployed if needed.

+I’m currently migrating storage to Cloudinary and building a frontend interface for the service.

 ## Features

 - User authentication (sign-up, sign-in, sign-out)